sebcampos/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![alt text](https://github.com/sebcampos/kickstarter-analysis/blob/master/resources/Outcomes_vs_Goals.png?raw=true)
 In the above image we mapped the percentages of all the successful, failed, and cancelled Kickstarters relevant to their goals under the subcategory Plays.
 This was done utilizing the Excel software.
 We created a new sheet where a COUNTIF function was used to reference and count the outcomes based on filters mentioned above.
-The data was then populated based on a 12 different ranges based on the Kickstarters Goals column that we created.
+The data was then populated based on a 12 different ranges created from the Kickstarters Goals column.
 Below is one of the 'scripts' using the function to populate a sell.

 `=COUNTIFS(KickStarter!$D:$D, ">=25000",KickStarter!$D:$D, "<30000",KickStarter!$F:F,"failed",KickStarter!R:R,"plays")`

-The above code references the original KickStarter data for outcomes within the range of less than or equal to 25000  and less than 30000.
+The above code references the original KickStarter data for outcomes within the range of greater than or equal to 25000  and less than 30000.
 It also ensures that these outcomes are being selected only from rows including the values "plays" as well as "failed".
 Once a column was made for each category we used another function to populate four new columns.
-The first, The Total Projects column, counted all the outcomes we had just collected on this new page. resulting in a new column Total Projects for each of the 12 ranges or indexes.
+The first, The Total Projects column, counted all the outcomes we had just collected on this new page and sorting them by their goal.
+This resulted in a new column Total Projects with a vlue of total outcomes for each of the 12 ranges/indexes.
 Finally the last three columns where populated using the the total of plays based on category in the given range divided by the total plays in that range.
 Doing so we created three columns for each category and populated it with the percentage associated with that category and range

 `=B3/E3`